jmlinger/digidex/README.md

 <br>

 *IMPORTANT: Digimons may take a while to appear if you are on the deployed app.
-Just wait a litte!
+Just wait a little!

 This could happen because the server that the api is hosted disables it when its inactive for a few time.